 Sales from online retail stores are steadily rising.
 Back in 2014, this global market’s value amounted to $1.34 trillion.
 In 2018, it was already $2.84 trillion.
 In 2020, it’s forecast that the revenue will cross $4 trillion.
 By 2021, it’s expected to reach $4.88 trillion.

 Major European retail chains like Carrefour, Morrisons, Decathlon, and Migros have not only integrated private labels to their portfolios but are also self-producing some of their vertical items.
-Hence we see priorities shifting from bare negotiations with top brands to plan & purchase of raw materials for in-house production.
+In addition, we can see priorities shifting from bare negotiations with top brands to planning & purchasing of raw materials for in-house production.

 “By 2021, analysts estimate 53.9% of all ecommerce sales will happen on mobile devices”.

 Supply chain networks in the retail industry are some of the most complex networks.
-The consumer is in need of speed and convenience in each phase of the buying cycle, and retailers are expected to be equipped for the challenge.
+The consumers are in need of speed and convenience in each phase of the buying cycle.
+One expects retailers to be ready for the challenge.
 The European regulatory changes like Brexit have imposed uncertainties in Procurement & Sourcing systems.

 Such challenges are an opportunity for procurement to provide value by levering technology such as: